pytorch/pytorch/docs/source/hub.rst

 - ``args`` and ``kwargs`` are passed along to the real callable function.
 - Docstring of the function works as a help message.
 It explains what does the model do and what are the allowed positional/keyword arguments.
 It's highly recommended to add a few examples here.
-- Entrypoint function can either return a model(nn.module), or auxiliary tools to make the user workflow smoother, e.g. tokenizers.
+- Entrypoint function can either return a model (`nn.Module`), or auxiliary tools to make the user workflow smoother, e.g. tokenizers.
 - Callables prefixed with underscore are considered as helper functions which won't show up in :func:`torch.hub.list()`.
-- Pretrained weights can either be stored locally in the github repo, or loadable by :func:`torch.hub.load_state_dict_from_url()`.
+- Pretrained weights can either be stored locally in the GitHub repo, or loadable by :func:`torch.hub.load_state_dict_from_url()`.
 If less than 2GB, it's recommended to attach it to a `project release <https://help.github.com/en/articles/distributing-large-binaries>`_ and use the url from the release.
   In the example above ``torchvision.models.resnet.resnet18`` handles ``pretrained``, alternatively you can put the following logic in the entrypoint definition.